 In addition to having good business sense and a track record of demonstrating initiative and collaboration, an administrative assistant's job description typically includes:

-- Administrative and office support for multiple supervisors/employees
+- Administrative and office support for multiple supervisors/employees including: creating documents, spreadsheets and presentations, and filing and email.

 - Assisting in team event planning